v1nsai/red2lem/README.md

 # Reddit to Lemmy Crosspost Bot
-Some of the post popular content on reddit is crossposts from bots that follow Twitter, Facebook, TikTok etc.  This is a way to build some foundation for new communities to grow on.
+This is a very basic crossposting bot that follows a Reddit sub and posts media and links to a Lemmy community.

+I remember seeing a lot of the same content on both Digg and Reddit before I stopped going to Digg entirely.
+This bot helps close the "content gap" between old Reddit communities and new Lemmy ones.

-Please be sure using a bot to post content isn't against your community or instance rules before you unleash it.
+Please be sure using a bot to post content isn't against your community or instance rules before you start letting it post.
+Might be best to start your own community.
 The default waits 10 seconds, otherwise it posts pretty quickly and is likely to get banned pretty quickly.

 # Usage
 * `git clone https://github.com/v1nsai/red2lem.git`